SakthivelSeenivasan/dwi-coding-challenge/README.md

 - Use Bootstrap to style the elements and make it responsive
 - Create dev and build commands and make sure your code runs!

-## Front-end challenge #1: Build a responsive product listing web component based on a Direct Wines Offer.
+## Front-end challenge #1: Build a product listing web component based on a Direct Wines Offer.

 This should outline how comfortable you are with displaying data from a REST API.